Horta Museum

 Housed in the Art Nouveau interiors is a permanent display of furniture, utensils and art objects designed by Horta and his contemporaries, as well as documents related to his life and time.
 The museum also organises temporary exhibitions on topics related to Horta and his art.

-The building is inscribed on the UNESCO World Heritage List as one of the major town houses of Victor Horta in Brussels.
+Together with three other town houses of Victor Horta, it was added to the UNESCO World Heritage list in 2000 as the core of epoch-making urban residences that Horta designed before 1900.

 Awards

 The UNESCO commission recognised the Horta Museum as UNESCO World Heritage in 2000, as part of the listing 'Major Town Houses of the Architect Victor Horta':

 An extensive restoration project was completed in 2013.
 In 2014, it won the European Union Prize for Cultural Heritage / Europa Nostra Award.